 Intersectionality considers the individual’s unique identity as a whole rather than a single component.
+Intersectionality is a framework for exploring identity through a variety of lenses such as race, class, gender and sexuality and considers how these different layers create advantages or disadvantages.
 By looking at the LGBTQ2S+ experience through an intersectional lens, we can better understand how an individual’s unique identity contributes to their overall experience and how best to support them.

 There are many ways the mental health and well-being of LGBTQ2S+ people can be improved.
-Some require action from individuals, some from organizations.
+Some require action from individuals and some from organizations.
 Every single one of us can play a role in making the world a friendlier and more welcoming place.

 Having a welcoming neighbourhood and a supportive work (or school) environment is important too.
 Mental health is affected by many social determinants, which is why it is crucial to address them.

-As an individual, don’t be afraid to stand for your LGBTQ2S+ friends and family!
+As an individual, don’t be afraid to stand up for your LGBTQ2S+ friends and family!
 If somebody is making homophobic jokes or acting hurtfully, explain that this behaviour is not acceptable.
-Spend time with your LGTBTQ2S+ friends, and encourage them to hang out with non-LGBTQ2S+ people in your life.
+Spend time with your LGBTQ2S+ friends and encourage them to hang out with non-LGBTQ2S+ people in your life.
 Make sure they feel comfortable.